Satellite imagery: Disadvantages

 Because the total area of the land on Earth is so large and because resolution is relatively high, satellite databases are huge and image processing (creating useful images from the raw data) is time-consuming.
 Preprocessing, such as image destriping, is often required.
-Depending on the sensor used, weather conditions can affect image quality: for example, it is difficult to obtain images for areas of frequent cloud cover such as mountaintops.
+Depending on the sensor used, weather conditions can affect image quality.
+For example, it is difficult to obtain images for areas of frequent cloud cover such as mountaintops.
 For such reasons, publicly available satellite image datasets are typically processed for visual or scientific commercial use by third parties.

 Commercial satellite companies do not place their imagery into the public domain and do not sell their imagery; instead, one must acquire a license to use their imagery.
 Thus, the ability to legally make derivative works from commercial satellite imagery is diminished.

 Privacy concerns have been brought up by some who wish not to have their property shown from above.
 Google Maps responds to such concerns in their FAQ with the following statement: "We understand your privacy concerns...
 The images that Google Maps displays are no different from what can be seen by anyone who flies over or drives by a specific geographic location."

+Using

+Satellite images are used in many fields of activity — agriculture, geological and hydrological research, forestry, environmental protection, territorial planning, educational, intelligence and military purposes.
+Such images can be made in the visible part of the spectrum, as well as in the ultraviolet, infrared and other parts of the range.
+There are also various terrain maps made using radar surveys.

+Currently, the decryption and analysis of satellite images is increasingly performed using automated software systems such as ERDAS Imagine or ENVI.
+At the beginning of the development of this industry, some of the types of image enhancements commissioned by the US government were performed by contractor firms.
+For example, ESL Incorporated has developed one of the first two-dimensional Fourier transforms for digital image processing.

+Satellite image analysis is actively used to protect the environment, for example, the "Visual satellite search for illegal landfills" method has identified more than 200 unauthorized municipal solid and household waste landfills on the territory of 5 subjects of the Russian Federation,.
+In France, satellite imagery has been used to spot private swimming pools, limiting evasion from a tax on swimming pools.

+The purchase of private imagery is also a common practice among the open-source intelligence (or OSINT) community.
+For example, it enables the estimation of the remaining soviet military hardware in storage that can be refitted in the context of the War in Ukraine.